 How Immuta Helps Manage Databricks Data Clean Rooms

 Immuta not only provides a solution for Phase 1 but, equally important, solves the “share down” problem of Phase 2 as well, so data teams can work collaboratively and securely in Databricks data clean rooms.
-We are able to do this through Immuta Projects, where data users can share and collaborate on equalized data sets.
-Projects are logical groupings of members (the analysts) and tables, and they are also self-service.
+We are able to do this through the Immuta Data Security Platform‘s Projects, where data users can share and collaborate on equalized data sets.
+Projects create logical groupings of members (the analysts) and tables, and are also self-service.

 Let’s consider a scenario.